Suppressor baffles, also known as silencer baffles, are a crucial component in the design of firearm suppressors.

 The arrangement and alignment of the baffles are crucial for slowing down and cooling the hot gases expelled from the muzzle, reducing the noise generated by the firearm.

-The use of high-quality materials, such as Titanium, is also essential to ensure that the suppressor can withstand the heat and pressure generated.
+High-quality materials, such as Titanium, are also essential to ensure that the suppressor can withstand the heat and pressure generated.